 Saying, “You’re HUGE!!” or “Are you sure you’re not carrying twins?” can seem like an innocent joke, but could make a mom feel self-conscious of her growing weight.
 Either way, they have no control over how their body will change and where the weight will be distributed.
 Some women gain 20 lbs, some gain 45+, and it even varies between pregnancy with the same woman.
 My first pregnancy I gained 45 lbs, second was around 40 and for this one I’m only at 33ish so far.
 And guess what?
 All of them were healthy.

-Bottom line is this: commenting about a woman’s body or weight while they are pregnant can be a subtle form of body-shaming.
-This is especially true for a stranger, or acquaintance.
-Men are usually not the main culprits, although they do say some pretty dumb stuff to pregnant women.
-I’m seeing more woman-to-woman criticism because we naturally like to talk about each other.
-It’s bad enough that we judge each other’s appearance at baseline, but when a woman is carrying a growing fetus for 9 months, they should get a free-pass from this type of unsolicited feedback.
+It’s bad enough that we judge each other’s appearance at baseline.
+But when a woman is carrying a growing fetus for 9 months, they should be exempt from this type of unsolicited feedback.
 Think carefully about your words.
-Think about the struggles this woman might be going through during this delicate time.
-Pregnancy is a blessing, but also really challenging, so it shouldn’t have to include self-image issues.
+Think about the struggles this woman might be going through during this exciting but emotionally delicate time.
+Pregnancy is a blessing, but also really challenging, and self-image issues should not be one of them.
 Switching up your vocabulary could mean the difference between a back-handed compliment and genuine words of encouragement.
-When in doubt, stick with “You look great!” or “Your bump is adorable”.
+When in doubt, stick with “You look great/beautiful!” or “Your bump is adorable” PERIOD.
 Every mom loves to hear those ones 🙂